THE ORGAN DONOR REGISTER AND THE GENERAL DATA PROTECTION REGULATION (GDPR)

 If you have registered to donate organs or tissue via the registration form on this site or registered not to donate organs or tissue via the opt out registration form (or used the relevant forms to update your details or to remove your registration to donate), your data is sent to NHS Blood and Transplant (NHSBT) in order to ensure the correct information about you and your donation decisions is stored in (or removed from) the NHS Organ Donor Register (ODR).

 NHSBT is a special health authority that provides blood and organ donation services to the NHS, looking after donation services across the UK.
+NHSBT operates the ODR and has been formally delegated by Scottish Ministers as the organisation responsible for the register in Scotland under the Human Tissue (Authorisation) (Scotland) Act 2019.

 The majority of NHSBT’s data processing is necessary under Article 6(e) and 9(h) of GDPR, which allows NHSBT (a public authority) to process personal data for the performance of its functions or in the public interest and for the provision of health care.
 NHSBT also has obligations under The Human Tissue (Quality and Safety for Human Application) Regulations 2007 and The Quality and Safety of Organs Intended for Transplantation Regulations 2012, to ensure that all organ transplants are fully traceable from donor to recipient.
 This is an essential requirement to deliver safe clinical care.